Climate change in the United States: State and regional policy

 Across the country, regional organizations, states, and cities are achieving real emissions reductions and gaining valuable policy experience as they take action on climate change.
-According to the report of America's Pledge, 65% of the American population, 51% of the GHG emissions and 68% of the GDP, are now part of different coalitions that support climate action and want to fulfill the commitments of the USA in the Paris Agreement.
+According to the report of America's Pledge, 65% of the American population, 51% of the GHG emissions and 68% of the GDP, are now part of different coalitions that support climate action and want to fulfill the commitments of the US in the Paris Agreement.
 The coalitions include We Are Still In, US Climate Alliance, Climate Mayors and more.

 These actions include increasing renewable energy generation, selling agricultural carbon sequestration credits, and encouraging efficient energy use.
 The U.S. Climate Change Science Program is a joint program of over twenty U.S. cabinet departments and federal agencies, all working together to investigate climate change.
 In June 2008, a report issued by the program stated that weather would become more extreme, due to climate change.
 States and municipalities often function as "policy laboratories", developing initiatives that serve as models for federal action.
 This has been especially true with environmental regulation—most federal environmental laws have been based on state models.
 In addition, state actions can significantly affect emissions, because many individual states emit high levels of greenhouse gases.
 Texas, for example, emits more than France, while California's emissions exceed those of Brazil.
 State actions are also important because states have primary jurisdiction over many areas—such as electric generation, agriculture, and land use—that are critical to addressing climate change.

 Many states are participating in regional climate change initiatives, such as the Regional Greenhouse Gas Initiative in the northeastern United States, the Western Governors' Association (WGA) Clean and Diversified Energy Initiative, and the Southwest Climate Change Initiative.

 Inside the ten northeastern states implementing the Regional Greenhouse Gas Initiative, carbon dioxide emissions per capita decreased by about 25% from 2000 and 2010, as the state economies continued to grow while enacting various energy efficiency programs.

+In May 2023, Republican lawmakers in Montana passed a law—possibly the nation's most aggressive anti-climate action law—prohibiting state agencies from considering climate change impacts when considering permits for projects like coal mines and power plants.
+Tennessee and Louisiana had already passed laws requiring colleges to teach "both sides" of the debate over whether human-made climate change is real.